uswitch/opencensus-clojure/README.md

 ```
 It should come up with a UI on `localhost:16686`, and you should see all your traces there.

+Launching a local Zipkin handler is up to you.

 #### Configuration

 The traces are probabilistic by default; you can configure the tracer to `p=1.0` via